 We are now OPEN!

 We are happy to be able to welcome you back indoors.
 Come nd join us for great beer, table tennis and hopefully lots of sun!
 We have a large secluded garden with covered area and pretty fountain garden.

 Open to the public Thurs, Fri, Sat from 6 -11pm...and other days for classes and events.....just pitch up or to be sure of a spot reserve on EventrBrite for just 1.00 p. person!
 You can book your table here.

-We are now also opening for bookings for events this summer & beyond.
+Dance classes have re-started in the studio (see calendar) and we are now also opening for bookings for events this summer & beyond.
 Get in touch to make a booking by emailing firstname.lastname@example.org

 See you soon!